 "I won't post your stats or chat here, but the main reason you were permanent banned was due to games from 11/9/12 to 11/12/12 which were all games after your 2 week ban." @Lyte

 For Brazillian players of LoL my dear friend Makarath translated this guide into Portuguese.
 I would like to thank him for his great effort and contribution to LoL brazil!
 Here is his link.

 "Health pool too big" "IM A BEAAAARRRR"

 A little about me!
 Currently Reneckton is my favorite Champion.
-I have an 85% correct case rate on the Tribunal (Top 300) probably because I am a little lenient.
+I have an 87% correct case rate on the Tribunal (Peaked at 104) probably because I am a little lenient.
+I judged over 2k cases before I decided to take a Hiatus.
 I 100% believe in the tribunal and in Riot.
 And I look forward to making new friends and hearing your responses!
 Take care friends =)

 © 2013 Riot Games, Inc. All rights reserved.
 Riot Games, League of Legends and PvP.net are trademarks, services marks, or registered trademarks of Riot Games, Inc.